 - 3.2.4.1.
-That the City of Vaughan Environmental Management Guide establishes the scope and technical requirements for the preparation of environmental reporting, to be confirmed based on area-specific issues, in support of development applications. - 3.2.4.2.
-To review, update and refine the Environmental Management Guide from time to time, to facilitate the successful implementation of the ecosystem function approach and to ensure that development activity successfully achieves the environmental objectives of this Plan.
+That the City of Vaughan Environmental Management Guide establishes the scope and technical requirements for the preparation of environmental reporting in support of development applications. - 3.2.4.2.
+To review, update and refine the Environmental Management Guide from time to time, to ensure successful implementation of the ecosystem function approach and to ensure that development activity successfully achieves the environmental objectives of this Plan.